LeeBinder/Asus-Vivobook-S510UA-Hackintosh/README.md

 **Clover:**

-1. In Clover's Boot GUI, navigate into the Tools section below the icons and launch `CFGLock.efi`. ***ATTENTION***: Clover 5131 introduced a bug keeping `CFGLock.efi` from functioning.
-Therefore this repo's current `EFI/Boot/BOOTX64.efi` is 5130.
+1. In Clover's Boot GUI, navigate into the Tools section below the icons and launch `CFGLock.efi`. ***ATTENTION***: Clover 5131 introduced a [regression (issue #377)](https://github.com/CloverHackyColor/CloverBootloader/issues/377) keeping `CFGLock.efi` from functioning; another [bug (#376)](https://github.com/CloverHackyColor/CloverBootloader/issues/376) makes `ControlMsrE2.efi` incompatible.
+Therefore this repo's current `EFI/Boot/BOOTX64.efi` is 5130 until at least one of these issues is solved.
 2. Confirm with `y` or the equivalent key on your keyboard if it's non-English (should be the key underneath the 6 and 7 keys).
 3. reboot
 4. recommended: update Clover to the latest version.
 For your convenience, you can find 5131 `BOOTX64.efi` in `/EFI/BOOT/5131`

-**You're done**!
+**Compliments, you're DONE**!
 Now you should have correct CPU power management :)

 - **IMPORTANT**: Every time you reset your BIOS by loading Setup Defaults or install a different BIOS version, you will need to flip this bit again!
 Resetting or clearing NVRAM, however, should ***not*** re-lock the MSR E2 register.